Habitat: Wet Tropics rainforest in tropical North Queensland, melaleuca swamps and mangrove forests

 Listen to the white-lipped tree frog call here.

-Luckily, their bark is far worse than their bite, unless you're an insect or an arthropod which makes up their staple diet.
+Luckily, their bark is far worse than their bite, unless you're an insect or an arthropod, which makes up their staple diet.

 Behaviours